 Pack the car properly

 Place heavier items in the car first, and pack them in carefully.
-Try not pack higher than the rear headrests, as items here can fly forwards in the event of a crash and restrict rear visibility to boot.
-Make a list of everything you’ll need and pack these close to the top – or better yet, in a smaller bag you can keep with you in the cabin, in a footwell, glovebox or door pocket.
+Try not to pack higher than the rear headrests, as items here can fly forwards in the event of a crash and restrict rear visibility to boot.
+Make a list of everything you’ll need and pack these close to the top.
+Or better yet, in a smaller bag, you can keep with you in the cabin, in a footwell, glovebox, or door pocket.

 Prepare for the unexpected

 If you don’t already have it, consider taking out breakdown cover.
 The policies provide a hire car if yours can’t be fixed, so your holiday won’t be cut short.
-Some insurers even include breakdown cover as part of their package, but do shop around in case it works out cheaper to take out a separate policy for this.
+Some insurers even include breakdown cover as part of their package.
+However, do shop around in case it works out cheaper to take out a separate policy for this.

 Does your insurance cover you?